FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/pluggable_authentication_developer.md

 It declares the following methods:

--   `CertificateStatus getCertificateStatus(X509Certificate certificate)` – validates the certificate against the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> keystore; returns one of these enumeration values: `VALID, EXPIRED, NOT_YET_VALID, UNTRUSTED`.
+-   `CertificateStatus getCertificateStatus(X509Certificate certificate)` – validates the certificate against the {{< SecureTransport/securetransportname >}} keystore; returns one of these enumeration values: `VALID, EXPIRED, NOT_YET_VALID, UNTRUSTED`.
--   `KeyPair getKeyPair(String certificateAlias)` – Retrieves public/private key pair from the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> keystore using certificate alias.
+-   `KeyPair getKeyPair(String certificateAlias)` – Retrieves public/private key pair from the {{< SecureTransport/securetransportname >}} keystore using certificate alias.
 -   `X509Certificate parseCertificate(String certificateString)` – converts a certificate string to a `X509Certificate` object; could be used directly with the certificate, obtained from a `CertificateAuthenticationRequest`, if it is a X509 certificate.
--   `X509Certificate getCertificateBySshKey(String sshKey)` – retrieves a certificate from the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> keystore, that the provided `sshKey` corresponds to; could be used directly with the SSH key string, obtained from a `CertificateAuthenticationRequest` in case of a SSH protocol.
+-   `X509Certificate getCertificateBySshKey(String sshKey)` – retrieves a certificate from the {{< SecureTransport/componentshortname >}} keystore, that the provided `sshKey` corresponds to; could be used directly with the SSH key string, obtained from a `CertificateAuthenticationRequest` in case of a SSH protocol.
--   `X509Certificate getCertificateByAlias(String certificateAlias)` – retrieves certificate from the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> keystore using certificate alias.
+-   `X509Certificate getCertificateByAlias(String certificateAlias)` – retrieves certificate from the {{< SecureTransport/securetransportname >}} keystore using certificate alias.
--   `X509Certificate getCertificateById(String certificateId)` – retrieves certificate from the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> keystore using certificate’s unique identifier.
+-   `X509Certificate getCertificateById(String certificateId)` – retrieves certificate from the {{< SecureTransport/securetransportname >}} keystore using certificate’s unique identifier.
--   `X509Certificate getIssuer(X509Certificate certificate)` – retrieves certificate issuer from the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> keystore for given certificate.
+-   `X509Certificate getIssuer(X509Certificate certificate)` – retrieves certificate issuer from the {{< SecureTransport/securetransportname >}} keystore for given certificate.
--   `List<X509Certificate> getCertificateChain(X509Certificate certificate)` – retrieves certificate chain list from the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> keystore for given certificate.
+-   `List<X509Certificate> getCertificateChain(X509Certificate certificate)` – retrieves certificate chain list from the {{< SecureTransport/securetransportname >}} keystore for given certificate.
 Can be empty, if certificate does not have a chain.
 The first element is the certificate itself, next element is its issuer and so on to the root certificate.
--   `Collection<X509Certificate> getCertificates(String subjectDN)` – retrieves certificate list from the <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> keystore for given subject DN.
+-   `Collection<X509Certificate> getCertificates(String subjectDN)` – retrieves certificate list from the {{< SecureTransport/securetransportname >}} keystore for given subject DN.
 -   `Subject getCertificateSubject(X509Certificate certificate)` – extracts the domain name of the `certificate`’s subject into a bean of type `Subject`, that contains the following properties: `Common name, Country, Organization, Organization Unit, Locality, State`

 This service is available in the `plugins-authentication-services` library.

 ## Using the SecureTransport SSLContext service

-<span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> provides a service for creating `javax.net.ssl.SSLContext` and `javax.net.ssl.SSLSocketFactory` objects using its internal keystore.
+{{< SecureTransport/securetransportname  >}} provides a service for creating `javax.net.ssl.SSLContext` and `javax.net.ssl.SSLSocketFactory` objects using its internal keystore.
 These objects can be used for setting up secure SSL connections to other applications.
 This service is identical to the *Certificate service* exposed for *Custom connectors*, see <a href="../custom_connector/custom_protocol#exposed" class="MCXref xref">SecureTransport exposed services</a>.

 The service interface is called `com.axway.st.plugins.authentication.services.SSLContextService` and can be injected in the plug-in’s Authenticators and `UserReleaseListener` class, using the following code: